Diseases & Conditions

 Deep Vein Thrombosis

 Deep vein thrombosis, or DVT, occurs when a blood clot forms in one of the deep veins of the body.
 This can happen if a vein becomes damaged or if the blood flow within a vein slows down or stops.
-While there are a number of risk factors for developing a DVT, two of the most common are experiencing an injury to your lower body and having surgery that involves your hips or legs.
+While there are a number of risk factors for developing a DVT, two of the most common are an injury to your lower body and surgery that involves your hips or legs.

 A DVT can have serious consequences.
 If a blood clot breaks free, it may travel through the bloodstream and block blood flow to the lungs.
 Although rare, this complication—called a pulmonary embolism—can be fatal.
 Even if a blood clot does not break free, it may cause permanent damage to the valves in the vein.
 This damage can lead to long-term problems in the leg such as pain, swelling, and leg sores.